rpmoseley/pyisam/doc/importdata.rst

 Operational Notes
 -----------------
-A special varaint of the ISAMrecord object is used which takes each field from a line within the textual file in the order of the _namedtuple._fields method and then places the value suitably converted using the normal packing functionality before calling the iswrite method on the underlying ISAMobject.
+A special variant of the ISAMrecord object is used which takes each field from a line within the textual file in the order of the _namedtuple._fields method and then places the value suitably converted using the normal packing functionality before calling the iswrite method on the underlying ISAMobject.